 Pool Noodle Door Jam

-Particularly if you have kids, slamming doors can be obnoxious and potentially damaging.
+Slamming doors can be obnoxious and potentially damaging, especially when you have little kids with little fingers.
 Take a piece of pool noodle about 10 inches long and cut it lengthwise.
 The result should be a slit that will fit over your door width, which if placed high on the door will keep it from closing, banging, or annoying your family and out of the reach of nosy babies.

 Car Seat Balance